m62624/flexible_inspect/docs/getting-started/first_step.md

      |___ Subrule "\[\d+\]" (MustBeFound) __|_______|________|
 ```

 Since we only have one tweak right now, we may not change that mode.
-The moment the root rule found a match, all matches are passed as new text to subrules
+The moment the root rule found a match, all matches are passed as new text to subrules ([more information about this modifier](../modifiers.md#matching-mode)).

 That is, in our example, we first got the desired fragment from the whole text, and from that fragment we got `[text] [text] [text] [text]`